-It's a simple fact of living: Once you're past the age of 20 or so, the love of your life is likely to have an ex-love.
+It's a simple fact of living: Once you're past the age of 20 or so, the love of your life is likely to have an ex-love and an ex-relationship.
 That means that a lot of your beloved's "firsts" happened with someone else.
 First kiss, first weekend trip, and yes, first time having sex.

 Here's the deal: Crossing boundaries (like looking at your partner's phone history) or bringing up drama around a past relationship (like demanding an ex be deleted or never contacted) will make your love push you away.

 What to do instead: Confess that you're feeling insecure will do wonders, because being vulnerable with your partner will actually strengthen your relationship.

 My client, Tammy, was worried that her boyfriend, Gary, was going to get back with his ex-wife when she realized he talked about her, the things they did together, and how Tammy does things differently.
 Tammy became almost paranoid that Gary was still seeing his ex and started stalking her on Facebook and Instagram.